Living With Ltd Terms & Conditions

-25.2 A notice delivered by hand shall be deemed to have been received when delivered (or if delivery is not in business hours, at 9 am on the first business day following delivery).
+25.2 A notice delivered by hand shall be deemed to have been received when delivered (or if delivery is not in business hours, at 9.00 am on the first business day following delivery).
 A correctly addressed notice sent by pre-paid first-class post or recorded delivery post shall be deemed to have been received at the time at which it would have been delivered in the normal course of post.
-A notice sent by fax shall be deemed to have been received at the time of transmission (as shown by the timed printout obtained by the sender).
-A notice sent by e-mail shall be deemed to have been received at the time of acknowledgement/response by the recipient.
+A notice sent by email shall be deemed to have been received at the time of transmission.

 26. Governing Law